 - Chamomile Tea is not only a relaxer that helps lower the brain’s anxiety response, but also a powerful soporific that is more effective, safer and healthier than sleeping pills.
 Drinking chamomile tea also reduces the pain of shingles, migraines and muscle spasms and especially when combined with ginger, honey and lemon, it is a mighty digestive aid.

-Foods And Habits That Relieve Depression And Other Mood Problems
+Habits That Relieve Depression And Other Mood Problems

 News about celebrities who recently took their lives has once again focused public attention on the growing epidemic of depression and other mood disorders.